phalcon/documentation/docs/db-models.md

 ### Model Resultsets

 While `findFirst()` returns directly an instance of the called class (when there is data to be returned), the `find()` method returns a [Phalcon\Mvc\Model\Resultset\Simple][mvc-model-resultset-simple].
 This is an object that encapsulates all the functionality a resultset has, such as seeking, traversing, counting, etc.

-These objects are more powerful than standard arrays.
+These objects offer more than standard arrays.
 One of the greatest features of the [Phalcon\Mvc\Model\Resultset][mvc-model-resultset] is that at any time there is only one record in memory.
 This greatly helps in memory management especially when working with large amounts of data.

 Some examples of traversing resultsets are: